Andrés Arroyo (footballer): Iraklis

 In early January 2024, Arroyo joined Greek side Iraklis, signing a one-and-a-half-year deal.

+Fortaleza

+Everton (loan)

+In June 2026, Arroyo was loaned out Grupo Pachuca for a year with a purchase option and joined Chilean club Everton de Viña del Mar, a club affiliated with them, for the second half of the year.

+Pachuca

+On 28 August 2026, Arroyo signed with Pachuca.

 International career

 Arroyo has represented Colombia at under-17 and under-19 level.
 In October 2019, after a good debut season with his club, Deportivo Cali, he was called up to the under-20 squad for the first time.